A Scandal in Bohemia: Film

 The story was adapted as a 1921 silent short film as part of the Stoll film series starring Eille Norwood as Holmes.
+The adaptation includes a scene in which Holmes infiltrates the cast of a play in which Irene (here renamed Adair) is appearing and drugs her, stealing an envelope which contains only a letter from her fiancé.
+In her own letter to Holmes she says she has already burnt the photograph.
+Agreeing with his client that she was on a different level from him, Holmes adds that she was on a different level from Holmes himself too.

 The 1946 film Dressed to Kill, starring Basil Rathbone as Sherlock Holmes and Nigel Bruce as Dr. Watson, features several references to "A Scandal in Bohemia", with Holmes and Watson discussing the recent publication of the story in The Strand Magazine (albeit anachronistically, the film takes place in its current day), and the villain of the film using the same trick on Watson that Holmes uses on Irene Adler in the story.

 The Adventure of Sherlock Holmes' Smarter Brother, a 1975 Gene Wilder film, parodies the basic storyline, with the female lead replaced with a music hall singer.

 The 1998 film Zero Effect is loosely based on the story, set in late 90s America, with Bill Pullman as Daryl Zero and Ben Stiller as Steve Arlo, both based on the Holmes and Watson characters, respectively.
 Kim Dickens plays Gloria Sullivan, the Irene Adler character, while Ryan O'Neal is Gregory Stark, the King of Bohemia equivalent.